 Upstream of R-U106 and R-P312:

 38215, with no Fox Project matches, has done additional testing and genealogical research and is Haplogroup R-M310* or R1b1a2a1a1*, a precursor U106 and P312, the more prevalent downstream subclades.
 English, but possibly with deep ancestry in Italy with the name of Forz.
-He has joined the R1b1b2/ht35 Project.
+He has joined the R-S1194 Project and is called Haplogroup R-BY61280, a recent downstream SNP that he shares with another surname.

 See the Y-DNA SNP Table for all results determined by FTDNA, including other Haplogroups.